 Seeing this the queen got frightened.
 The king immediately gave the order for the young daughter in law to come to the palace.
 The father in law took her with him.
-The king asked the woman for the explanation.
+The king asked the woman for an explanation.

 The woman then clarified that the necklace is put on around her neck only turn into a diamond.
-On other’s next it turns into a snake.
+On the other’s next it turns into a snake.
 The king asked for the woman to put on the necklace.
 She did and it turned into that of the diamond.

 The king then got convinced and sent the father in law and the young daughter in law to their home with lots of jewels.
 Seeing her wealth, the elder daughter-in-law out of jealousy convinced the husband of the young daughter in law that she was getting gold from some unknown sources.

 At the same time, the serpent appeared and said he would eat anybody who would doubt his sister.
 Hearing and seeing this the husband got very pleased.
 He felicitated the serpent as God.
-From that day, the festival of Nagpanchami is celebrated and women worship the snake as their brother.
+From that day, the festival of Nag Panchami is celebrated and women worship the snake as their brother.

-Another story is Lord Shiva always wears the snake named Vasuki around his neck.
+Another story is Lord Shiva always wears a snake named Vasuki around his neck.
 He had assisted during Samudra Manthan.
 That’s why Lord Shiva blessed him that he and all the other snake will be worshiped.